 - Book your hunt

-- and so on
+- And, so on

-In Comes The Hunting Emotions
+In Comes the Hunting Emotions

 The Food Chain

 What a hunter will often hear is people saying that they don’t like the “poor wild animals getting shot at” or that all we are doing is “killing” things.
-When I hear that kind of thing, my blood literally boils.
+When I hear that kind of thing, my blood boils.
 Why?
 Because these comments are spoken out of absolute ignorance.
 Again, I’ll get to that.

 Even the most sophisticated human on earth is still just an animal!
-Particularly, a primate.
-Instincts, especially when facing the will to survive will change people in a heartbeat and they are capable of far more than they realize.
+Particularly a primate.
+Instincts, especially when facing the will to survive, will change people in a heartbeat, and they are capable of far more than they realize.

-A Backwards Way of Looking At Things
+A Backwards Way of Looking at Things

 Hunting is no longer a societal “normal” because the majority of the population lives a spoiled generational lifestyle with luxuries that didn’t exist in the past.
-If you think that’s far fetched, it’s not.
-Consider this, if you’re not hunting your food like our ancestors did and you’re not farming it either, which was the next phase of evolution, then you are buying it!
-You buy it because you CAN AFFORD to and you have a better job than that of the farmer.
+If you think that’s far-fetched, it’s not.
+Consider this – if you’re not hunting your food like our ancestors and you’re not farming it either, which was the next phase of evolution, then you are buying it!

 The Luxuries of Wealthy Nations